sam14432/cmp/Relevant fork of Appnexus CMP.md

 	// true => don't show a "manage your settings" bottom-bar after accepting consent
 	hideBottomBar: true,

+	/**
+    * Set to undefined to NOT use a publisher vendor list (default).
-	// set to undefined to NOT try to fetch '/.well-known/pubvendors.json'
+	* Or, set to an url (string) to fetch it
+	* Or, set to an object containing the publisher vendor list */
 	pubVendorList: undefined,

 	/**